Blog » How to Guides » Teen Coaching

 Here, Sally might decide to join a few clubs on campus and make an effort to chat with people she meets at the club events.

-Her coach helps her break this down into small steps – for example, by making sure that she knows what to say if someone tries to talk to her in the dining hall, or supports her when she attends her first club event, and finds that she doesn’t feel comfortable opening up to the other people there.
+Her coach helps her break this down into small steps – for example, by making sure that she knows what to say if someone tries to talk to her in the dining hall or by supporting her when she attends her first club event, and finds that she doesn’t feel comfortable opening up to the other people there.

 An Overview & The Purpose Of Teen Coaching

-Teen Coaching is a way for parents to bridge this gap and help their children learn and grow in a safe and supportive environment.
+Our investigation demonstrated that Teen Coaching is a very capable way for parents to bridge this gap and help their children learn and grow in a safe and supportive environment.

 This chapter will discuss the purpose of Teen Coaching, and how it can help both parents and teens.
 In addition, we will discuss the importance of finding the right coach for your child.